nonamed01/RebootIntoKernel/README.md

 # RebootIntoKernel

-This simple Bash script automatizes some common tasks usually performed when installing a customized or newer Linux Kernel by hand, to prevent the system from crashing when a Kernel Panic arises after rebooting into the new kernel.
+This simple Bash script automatises some common tasks usually performed when installing a customised or newer Linux Kernel by hand, to prevent the system from crashing when a Kernel Panic arises after rebooting into the new kernel.

 # Tested on